ACL2020SpellGCN/SpellGCN/README.md

 }

 ```
 This is the official code for paper titled "SpellGCN: Incorporating Phonological and Visual Similarities into Chinese Spelling Check".
-Accepted by ACL2020

 ## How to run?